RSGallery2/RSGallery2_Project/Documentation/ImagesBackend/ImagesListView.md

 (6) Parent gallery name

-Each image is assinged to a gallery
+Each image is assigned to a gallery

 (7) Image order